Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8.Native.win-x86/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Microsoft ClearScript.V8 was updated to version 6.0.0 (support of V8 version
+   Microsoft ClearScript.V8 was updated to version 6.0.1 (support of V8 version 8.1.307.28).
-      7.9.317.32);
-   2. Now the Microsoft ClearScript.V8 requires the Microsoft Visual C++ Redistributable for Visual Studio 2019.

    ====================
    POST-INSTALL ACTIONS